Editor’s Note: This article was originally published in Oct 2016 and has been updated with additional information and reposted in May 2023.

 This spiking allows operators to use the solution for a longer period of time rather than discarding the solution when the concentration falls below acceptable levels.
-Re-using the sulfuric acid for as long as possible reduces costs and is desirable from an environmental point of view as well.
+Re-using sulfuric acid for as long as possible reduces costs and is desirable from an environmental point of view as well.

 Modutek Series QFa Series Quartz Baths

-Modutek’s Quartz Baths support the SPM clean process and satisfy key conditions for high safety and reliability as well as low cost of ownership.
-The tanks are made of semiconductor grade flame-polished quartz and are insulated with high density alumina silica fiber rated to 1260 degrees centigrade.
+Modutek’s quartz baths support the SPM Clean process and satisfy key conditions for high safety and reliability as well as low cost of ownership.
+The tanks are made of semiconductor-grade flame-polished quartz and are insulated with high-density alumina-silica fiber rated to 1260 degrees centigrade.
 The four-sided heating element promotes fast, even heating and the seamless sloped flange and the dual safety snap switch help ensure safe and convenient operation.

 Standard tanks are available in dimensions ranging from 7.75 to 21.5 inches inner side length and in square and rectangular formats.
 Depths range from 6.75 to 14.5 inches and available heaters are rated 2 to 6 KW.
-Modutek can design systems with custom vessel sizes to satisfy particular requirements.
+Modutek can design systems with custom vessel sizes to satisfy specific requirements.

 Modutek’s wet benches and quartz baths are designed with low cost of ownership in mind while emphasizing features that reduce errors and improve reliability.
 Semiconductor manufacturers using the SPM process can achieve higher throughput and better output quality using Modutek’s equipment.
 Contact Modutek for a free consultation or quote on wet bench equipment to support your wafer cleaning processes.